skybrian/boing_ball_animation/README.md

-# boing_animation
+A Python notebook showing how to recreate the Amiga Boing Ball demo as an animated gif.

-A Python notebook showing how to recreate the Amiga Boing Ball demo as an animated gif
+Created in collaboration with GPT 4, using Code Interpreter.